Idan-Maimon/Service-Serving-Certificate-WorkShop/README.md

-# Demo Workshop: Annotating Service with Serving Certificate Secret
+#  Workshop: Annotating Service with Service Serving Certificate

 This workshop demonstrates how to annotate a service in an OpenShift cluster with a Service Serving Certificate to enable secure communication over HTTPS between pods in Openshift